grasdk/Synology-NAS-tricks/harddisk_hibernate/README.md

-# Problem: Harddisk(s) never spin down for hibernation
+# Problem: Harddisk(s) never spin down

+While hibernation of harddisks are said to be a bad strategy and cause more wear and tear than leaving them idle, constantly accessing them might also be a bad idea.

+Here is a bit about investigating what is using your disks, so you might limit this, whether you want to enable hibernation or not.

-If your Synology runs a lot of services, it's probably not gonna be easy to make the disks hibernate.
+If your Synology runs a lot of services, it's probably not gonna be easy to make the disks idle/hibernate.
 Many servies are constantly doing something or other with the disks.

 If you still want to give it a go, read on to find typical culprits that keeps the disks spinning.
 And find out further down, how you might discover what else keeps your disks spinning.